-From the parking lot, head west on the paved Ridge Trail, which is actually a part of the Bay Area Ridge Trail.
+From the parking lot, follow the paved Ridge Trail, which is actually a segment of the larger Bay Area Ridge Trail.
 At.3 miles, you’ll come to the fishing pond.
 Continue north up the Ridge Trail on a mild incline.

 Stay on the paved Ridge Trail, passing the intersections with the South Loop and Panorama trails, and soon you'll enjoy views of Petaluma far below you, to the east.

 At the intersection with Filaree Trail, turn left and follow Filaree into the park's interior, through woodlands of gnarled oaks.
-Pass an intersection with the Pomo Trail, continue ahead on the Pomo Trail (do not turn to the left.)
+When Filaree meets the Pomo Trail, continue ahead on the Pomo Trail (do not turn to the left.)

-Take Panorama Trail to the right, passing an old oak perfect for kids who love to climb.
-Follow Panorama trail as it bends toward the park’s northern boundary, then switches back and descends the hill to the Arroyo Trail and the parking lot.
+Take Panorama Trail to the right, passing an old oak with low branches perfect for kids who love to climb.
+Follow Panorama trail as it bends toward the park’s boundary, then switches back and descends the hill to the Arroyo Trail and the parking lot.
 On the way down, you'll be treated to more incredible views of the Sonoma-Marin countryside.